AttacktheSOC/attackthesoc.github.io/content/posts/detecting-entity-behavior/index.md

 | evaluate bag_unpack(bag)
 | extend AttributeLDAPDisplayName = column_ifexists('AttributeLDAPDisplayName','x'), OperationType = column_ifexists('OperationType','x'), SubjectLogonId = column_ifexists('SubjectLogonId','x')
 | project AttributeLDAPDisplayName, OperationType, SubjectLogonId
+// focus in on events related to the KCL attribute
 | where AttributeLDAPDisplayName == "msDS-KeyCredentialLink"
 | project SubjectLogonId);
 let correlateLogon = materialize ( SecurityEvent
+// pull in the correlated logon event for the KCL modification
 | where EventID == 4624
 | where TargetLogonId in (kcl_added) // looking for the correlated logon events via the SubjectLogoId
 | project IpAddress, WorkstationName = tolower(strcat(WorkstationName, domainName)));
 DeviceNetworkInfo
 | join kind=inner correlateLogon on $left.DeviceName == $right.WorkstationName
-// check for any logons where the IP does not match any known IPs associated with the host
+// check for any logons where the IP does not match any known IPs associated with the modified computer object; aka the Subject of the kcl modification
 | where IPAddresses !has IpAddress
 | summarize count() by TargetComputer = WorkstationName, AttackerIP = IpAddress
 | project-away count_